Baltimore City Hall: Renovations

 By the end of World War II, City Hall was showing signs of age and deterioration.
 The slate roof leaked, the exterior marble was eroding in places and the heating, cooling and electrical systems needed to be replaced.
 Even the cast iron dome's fastenings had rusted through and many plates were cracked.
 In 1959, 15 pounds of iron ornament came loose and plunged 150 feet into the Board of Estimates hearing room.
 In 1974 the city voted to renovate the old city hall rather than build a new one.
 Architectural Heritage Inc., in association with Meyers, D'Aleo and Patton Inc., local architects, were retained to begin the design.
 The ceremonial chambers were restored and the office space was doubled.
 In the process the dome was disassembled and put back together.
 Two years and $10.5 million later the Mayor, the City Council and other city departments moved back into the building.
 Usable space was increased almost twofold after the renovation, by fitting in two extra floors, by replacing dead storage space in the basement with offices, and by moving corridor walls to maximize office space.

 In 2009, a building survey found that sections of the building's marble exterior were cracked and crumbling due to age.
 The city approved spending $483,000 for repairs to be made the same year.

+In 2008, the City Hall's bell "Lord Baltimore", cast in 1887, was repaired by its original manufacturer, McShane Bell Foundry.